GH05T-97/cloudcheck-rs/README.md

 Redirects to view scan in browser

-7. Light Theming & UX Polishing - Dark mode, Fast-loading UI, No clutter — focused layout
+7. **Light Theming & UX Polishing** - Dark mode, Fast-loading UI, No clutter — focused layout

-8. Feedback or “Suggest a Rule” - Button for devs to suggest scanning rules or improvements
+8. **Feedback or “Suggest a Feature"** - Button for devs to suggest scanning rules or improvements